PoojaKHalannavar/Exploration-of-Data-Selection-and-Fine-Tuning-Methods-for-Lipophilicity-Prediction/Task3/Task3.md

-# Task 3: Exploration of Other Data Selection and Fine-Tuning Methods
+# Task 3: Exploration of Alternative Data Selection and Fine-Tuning Methods

 In this task, we explore alternative methods for data selection and investigate several fine-tuning techniques to adapt a pre-trained model for a specific task.
 The goal is to improve the model performance on our target dataset.